WiIIiam278/HomeGUI/README.md

 This plugin supports HuskHomes v2.3+.
 To install it, simply download HuskHomes and this plugin and place them in your plugin directory.

 ## Notes
+* This plugin has some light configuration (changing messages and available icons), with text configurable using [MineDown](https://github.com/Phoenix616/MineDown) formatting.
 * This plugin saves the icon data locally through yaml files.
-It does not support syncing your home icon preference between servers through a database... yet.
+It does not support syncing your home icon preference between servers.
+In the future, I plan on giving you the option to have home icons be player heads or have the icon be based on a seeded random number, the seed being the home and owner name (thus the same cross-server).
-* This plugin has some light configuration (changing messages and available icons) but does not support MineDown... yet.
 * This plugin does not support HuskHomes warps... yet.

 ## Links